-The ACGME accredited cardiology fellowship program at Nationwide Children's Hospital's Heart Center, offers a well-rounded experience in all facets of Pediatric and Adult Congenital cardiology.
-The fellows are involved with state of the art, innovative care of patients as well as in clinical, translational, or basic science research while working directly with leading faculty physicians.
+The ACGME-accredited Cardiology Fellowship Program at The Heart Center at Nationwide Children's Hospital offers a well-rounded experience in all facets of pediatric and adult congenital cardiology.
+The fellows are involved with state-of-the-art, innovative care of patients as well as in clinical, translational or basic science research while working directly with leading faculty physicians.

-Faculty within The Heart Center includes cardiologists, cardiothoracic surgeons, cardiac intensivists, and cardiac anesthesiologists.
-Nationwide Children's Hospital Heart Center is an internationally recognized program that delivers state of the art clinical, surgical, and interventional therapies.
-The program is well rounded and provides all pediatric cardiology subspecialty services.
+Faculty within The Heart Center includes cardiologists, cardiothoracic surgeons, cardiac intensivists and cardiac anesthesiologists.
+The Heart Center at Nationwide Children's is an internationally recognized program that delivers state of the art clinical, surgical and interventional therapies.
+The program is comprehensive and provides all pediatric cardiology subspecialty services.

 What You Need to Know